haziqilham/WAD2-G7T2/README.md

 For Windows Users:

     [Default user for Windows is 'root']
-    [Default password for Windows is 'root']
+    [Default password for Windows is '']

     Ensure that the following passwords in the files are set correctly:
         -/web/forum/conn.php